 Success in Business Process Automation is a Function of Readiness, ROI, and Scalability

 The steps to evaluate the implementation of AI technologies is based on factors like scope, scale, budget, stakeholder inputs, staff buy-in, regulations and process standards, and volumes.
 However, most organizations implement automation technology without a clear roadmap to maximize ROI.
 A recent poll of 1,500 finance professionals revealed that the onus for automating business processes either lay with IT or was scattered across departments undertaking the digitization initiative.
 This approach limits the potential for success as ownership, critical data, and lessons learned remain fragmented across the enterprise.

-At HCL, the three-step “Recipe for Success in Automation” includes the following:
+At HCLTech, the three-step “Recipe for Success in Automation” includes the following:

 - Risk assessment of application space

 - Application of process improvements like Lean and Six Sigma

 Why the Right Time Matters in Process Automation?

 Poorly implemented automation solutions can prove dangerous and expensive for any organization.
 Take for example the June 2018 case of a major Leading international bank which was fined the largest financial penalty any corporation has ever had to pay in Australia.
 The bank had to shell out millions of dollars to settle anti-money laundering and terrorism financing charges that were brought against it by the country’s apex financial intelligence body.